 We have shared important information in this article to help you know exactly which emergency water filter is right for you and how to also purify water so that you have the best drinkable water in any emergency that you encounter.

-Also, check out our water storage calculator to know exactly how much water you should store at home.
+FEMA suggests having at least two quarts (half a gallon) of water per person per day check out our water storage calculator to know exactly how much water you should store at home to meet your family’s needs.

 What to Know About Emergency Water Filters Before You Buy One